chaosvector/vim-business-model-canvas/value.md

 - What value do we deliver to the customer?
 - Which one of our customer's problems are we helping to solve?
 - What bundles of products and services are we offering to each Customer Segment?
-- Which Customer Needs are we satisfying?
+- Which customer needs are we satisfying?

 ## Characteristics

 - Newness
 - Performance
-- Customisation
+- Customization
-- "Getting the job done"
+- "Getting the Job Done"
 - Design
 - Brand/Status
 - Price